 Steroid Hormone Metabolism

 Steroids are lipophilic compounds derived from cholesterol that serves different important physiological functions.
-Steroid hormones are steroid compounds synthesized by the endocrine glands to function in coordinating physiological and behavioral responses in the body.
+Steroid hormones are steroid compounds synthesized by the endocrine glands, such as the gonads (testis and the ovary), as well as the adrenals (during the gestation period) by the fetoplacental unit to function in co-ordinating physiological and behavioral responses in the body, such as reproduction and sexual maturation, as well as the modulation of sexual behaviors.
+Additionally, they act both on peripheral targets tissues and the central nervous system.
 Some of the important steroid hormones are cortisol, aldosterone, testosterone, and estradiol.

 The first step in the synthesis of hormones is the conversion of cholesterol to pregnenolone.
-This molecule then is converted to progesterone which the precursor of the different hormones.
+This molecule is then converted to progesterone which is the precursor of the different hormones.

 The answers can be found below the references.